apitronics/Hive/README.md

 # Servers
 - Queen (port 125) : For registering and setting up new Bees.
 - Honeycomb (port 126) : Where Bees send Honey packets for parsing and storing.
-- HoneyJar (port 127) : The process that samples sensor databases and creates smaller more manageable versions of them, mostly because the Beekeeper can't handle large datasets due to Web Browser limitations.
 - Beekeeper (port 8800, 80, and 8000) : The Web UI for human users where they can view and manipulate the the GroundHive.
-Port 80 forwards to 8000 where 8800 (Beekeeper's Web UI), 127 (HoneyJar), and 5984 (CouchDB) are routed together so that browsers can access them all without running into the Cross Origin Request limitation in Web Browsers.
+Port 80 forwards to 8000 where 8800 (Beekeeper's Web UI) and 5984 (CouchDB) are routed together so that browsers can access them all without running into the Cross Origin Request limitation in Web Browsers.
 If the client device does not have mDNS support, port 80 forwards the client to the `:5984/apps/_design/beekeeper/index.html`, the CouchApp version of the Beekeeper app.

 # Install